SethRzeszutek/LinkedIn-Bot/README.md

 V: Number of profiles the bot actually visited (profiles you can access: rank 3 or less);

 Q: Number of profiles in queue.

+## POTENTIAL ISSUES

+* 2 Factor Authentication
+	* Solution: Working on a setting to give more time to get it, if it is enabled you cannot use headless mode
+* Stuck on `-> Scraping User URLs on Network tab.`
+	* Solution: I have encountered this issue before and restarting the script usually works
+* LinkedIn Security Email
+	* You were sent a pin to make sure its really you, either enter the pin if you are not in headless mode or restart the bot.
+	* At this point it might be best to tread lightly, as your account could be flagged and being monitored.
+However I am not certain on that.

+## DISCLAIMER

+The use of bots and scrapers are mentioned [here](https://www.linkedin.com/help/linkedin/answer/56347/prohibited-software-and-extensions?lang=en).
+Use this bot at your own risk.
+Just to push more knowledege a judge in California ruled that they cannot prohibit bots([article](https://www.bbc.com/news/technology-40932487)).

 ## Note